 If you want to learn more about them, you can check them out here.

-Here’s what a bat pattern looks like.
-As you can see, it looks nothing like the Batman examples above.
+The bat pattern looks nothing like the Batman pattern.

 I'll have more about harmonic patterns in future posts, but for the purposes of this post, it's enough to say that harmonic bat patterns are totally different from Batman patterns.